 Home remedies are rarely put to the test of scientific scrutiny.
 That’s probably why physicians frequently pooh-pooh them.
+But there may come a time when a home remedy is exactly what you need.
+That’s especially true when you are bleeding.

 It’s hardly surprising that doctors prefer randomized, double-blind, placebo-controlled trials.
 This type of experiment helps rule out expectations, bias and plain old luck.